 Getting around in Kathmandu and other cities

 Black plate’s metered taxi and city bus are available in major city centers, including Kathmandu and Pokhara.
 Local and tourist bus parks in Kathmandu connect major cities in Nepal.
 Rickshaw, motorbike, and bicycle can rent in Kathmandu, Pokhara, and Chitwan.
-Jeep, car, van, coaster, and big bus can hire with a vehicle and travel company.
+Jeep, car, van, coaster, and big bus can hire a vehicle and travel company.

 There are at least 35 airstrips, 19 domestic airlines, including Nepal airline for a regular and charter flight.
 Helicopter for rescue and tour are available.
 One-hour, Everest flight is available all good season in Kathmandu.
 Mountain flight is available in Pokhara too.
 Syangboche (3720 m) airport is the highest airport located just above the Namche Bazaar in Everest.

 Accommodation and facilities

 Simple to an international standard star hotel, resort, and budget guesthouse are at least 1200, including 10 five-star hotels with casinos.
-For a safety and good service use only government registered hotel and lodge.
-Live music in a pub and bar, national and international cuisines, laundry, hospital, swimming pool, Pizza hut, KFC, barber, and medications are available in major cities.
+For a safety and good service use, the only government registered hotel and lodge.
+Live music in a pub and bar, national and international cuisines, laundry, hospital, swimming pool, Pizza Hut, KFC, barber, and medications are available in major cities.

 TIMS card for trekking area